-- a) This is a public discussion forum, so the whole class is participating.
+a) This is a public discussion forum, so the whole class is participating.
 When asked to reply to posts, make sure to reply thoughtfully; merely saying "I agree" is not enough.
 Explain your responses and thoughts.
-Make sure to proofread and answer questions thoroughly. - 4.
-Your grade is based on your addressing the question or prompt specifically and clearly, paying attention to your writing and the concepts we are studying. - 5.
-Discussions count toward Coursework, Attendance, and Participation
+Make sure to proofread and answer questions thoroughly.
+Your grade is based on your addressing the question or prompt specifically and clearly, paying attention to your writing and the concepts we are studying.
+Discussion counts toward Coursework, Attendance, and Participation a)

-B. Major Writing Assignments
+B. Essays